PaulKinlan/paul.kinlan.me/content/2016-07-04-organisers-persective-on-progressive-web-app-dev-summit.markdown

 * Secure: The web needs to be on HTTPS and developers need the tools, guidance and support to move to HTTPS.
-* Fast: Sites, Pages and Apps should load instanlty and operate smoothly at 60 FPS.
+* Fast: Sites, Pages and Apps should load instantly and operate smoothly at 60 FPS.
 * A great user experience: They should work on all device form factors and device capabilities
 * Engaging: We should be able to access the parts of the native platforms that bring users back